-With very few exceptions, Michigan real estate law requires that a home seller must in good faith, provide a complete disclosure of their home’s condition to prospective purchasers prior to selling the property.
+With very few exceptions, Michigan real estate law requires that a home seller must, in good faith, provide a complete disclosure of their home’s condition to prospective purchasers prior to selling the property.
 Sellers are not liable for errors in the disclosure statement which are not within their personal knowledge.
 But when they know of a current water problem or had a former water issue, they had better disclose this fact to their buyer.
-Yet, there still are sellers who think they can get away with misleading their buyer and it’s this misguided attitude that continues to contribute to my job security.
+Yet there still are sellers who think they can get away with misleading their buyer and it’s this misguided attitude that continues to contribute to my job security.

+Seller Fraud on the Buyer.
 When a seller fails to disclose known water leaks and then tries to conceal the damage, they are committing fraud.
 It is deceitful and if the seller is found culpable, they will be responsible for triple the damages.
-An example of knowingly concealing water damage is when a seller installs new paneling or drywall over a water damaged area so as to prevent the buyer or their inspector from discovering the water problem.
+An example of knowingly concealing water damage is when a seller installs new paneling or drywall over a water-damaged area so as to prevent the buyer or their inspector from discovering the water problem.

+Rescission.
 In both instances where a seller has been found to misrepresent or intentionally mislead the seller by hiding or concealing water damage, Michigan courts allow a buyer to rescind or cancel the entire purchase transaction.
 This can come months after the buyer has moved into their home.
 The purchaser of the home is permitted to transfer the property to the seller, and the seller must return the purchase price, plus interest.

+Triple Damages.
 Buyers don’t have to actually rescind the transaction.
 They can sue for their money damages if they elect to remain in their home.
 Damages can include the cost to remove the material that concealed an offending leak, as well as the costs for repairs and restoration needed to stop the leak in the future.
 In cases of fraud, sellers are responsible for triple the damages.
 For example, a $10,000 problem can cost a deceitful home seller $30,000.

-Real estate transactions are serious business and the related home disclosure requirements should not be taken lightly.
+Conclusion.
+Real estate transactions are a serious business and the related home disclosure requirements should not be taken lightly.
 If a seller is uncertain as to whether they should disclose a known defect in the home that cannot be observed in plain sight, always remember that it’s best to disclose.
 A competent real estate professional can address the defect in the sales price.
-The alternative choice to hide a known defect from a home buyer will be far more costly later.
+The alternative to hide a known defect from a home buyer will be far more costly later.
 When in doubt, or if you are having problems with the condition of your home after the home sale, consult with a real estate attorney.
 Effective April 15, 2017, claim your free book: What’s Keeping You Up At Night?
 An Attorney’s Practical Approach to Resolve Real Estate Nightmares at www.provenresource.com/book4U